-PLANNING POLICY W&F1: ST ANDREW'S CHURCH
+PLANNING POLICY W&F1 - ST. ANDREW'S CHURCH

-Land use proposals for St. Andrew's church which seek to extend the use of the church for cultural diversity and spiritual activities will be encouraged.
+Land use proposals for St. Andrew's church which seek to extend the use of the church for cultural diversity and spiritual activities will be supported.

-Alterations to St. Andrew's church that enable greater village participation in cultural and spiritual activities will also be encouraged, provided they do not harm the overall significance of the Grade 1 listed building and they are acceptable to the Diocesan Advisory Committee.
+Alterations to St. Andrew's church that enable greater village participation in cultural and spiritual activities will also be supported provided they do not harm the overall significance of the Grade 1 listed building.

-PLANNING POLICY W&F2: FOOTPATHS AND PUBLIC RIGHTS OF WAY
+PLANNING POLICY W&F2 - FOOTPATHS AND PUBLIC RIGHTS OF WAY